iterative/dvc.org/public/static/docs/user-guide/managing-external-data.md

 > Avoid using the same remote location that you are using for `dvc push`,
 > `dvc pull`, `dvc fetch` as external cache for your external outputs, because
-> it may cause possible checksum overlaps.
-Checksum for some data file on an
+> it may cause possible file hash overlaps: The hash value of a data file in
-> external storage can potentially collide with checksum generated locally for a
+> external storage could collide with that generated locally for another file.
-> different file, with a different content.

 ## Examples